stevenrskelton/stevenrskelton.github.io/_posts/2022-09-10-hsts-custom-domains-in-github.md

   - GitHub
 ---

-GitHub Pages is free hosting for static content webpages, and a cost effective way to publish micro-sites for all of your projects.
+GitHub Pages is free hosting for static content webpages, and a cost-effective way to publish microsites for all of your projects.
 Can it handle custom domains, and HSTS domains?
 How about multiple custom HSTS domains?

 {% include table-of-contents.html height="300px" %}